Visitation Blackout Dates

 All visitors (except valid DoD ID card holders) must report to the Visitor Control Center in order to obtain a background check to enter West Point.
 After completing the background check, you will be issued a West Point Local Area Credential which will authorize you to enter the installation.
 The Visitor Center is located approximately 1/4 mile outside the Thayer Gate at 2107 New South Post Rd, West Point, NY.
 The hours of operation are 6:00am to 4:30pm daily.
 You will not be able to attend an Admissions briefing and tour without these credentials.
 Please allow yourself an extra hour to complete this process.

 |For a guided visit, please make an appointment by calling 845-938-5760/5759. |

-The campus is rich in beauty, architecture, and history – you can see it and feel it.
-We invite you to experience it for yourself and, at the same time, give us a chance to get to know you better.
+The campus is rich in beauty, architecture, and history – you can see it and feel it everywhere you go.
+We invite you to experience it for yourself and at the same time, give us a chance to get to know you better.
 During your visit, think about what it would be like to be a West Point Cadet.
 Do you see yourself here?
 Does it feel right?
 Do you want to lead Soldiers and serve your country?

 We hope to see you soon.

 |On your GPS or Phone: City - West Point.
 1 Thayer Road takes you to the Thayer Gate.
 Admissions is located down the road about 1 mile. |

 - Just 45 minutes north of New York City.

 - West Point sits high on a hill overlooking the Hudson River.

 - Spectacular views are just part of the natural and architectural beauty that is West Point.